 Phishing email awareness

-- Offering money or a job, asking for your personal info or your help.
+- Is it offering money or a job; or asking for your info or help?

-- The message is urgent or very important and you must act immediately.
+- The message is urgent or very important and urges you to act immediately.

-- Check the user’s email address and make sure you recognize them.
+- Check the sender's email address and make sure you recognize them.